Introduction to rasterio & atlite#

 dtype=int8)

-These are stored in the .crs, .bounds and .transform attributes.
+The geographic information is stored in the rasters’ .crs, .bounds and .transform attributes.

 clc.crs